General Program Information

 I am interested in pharmacy research but I do not want to become a pharmacist.
 Is this program for me?

 You do not need to become a pharmacist to conduct pharmaceutical research.
 In addition to enrolling in a Pharm.D. program, graduates have chosen to research, teaching, and other professional level career options.

 My ultimate goal is to gain admission to pharmacy school.
 How does this program help me with that goal?

-There are two primary ways by which the MSMHS-PS program can assist you with gaining admission to pharmacy school.
-First, the courses you will be taking as a student in the MSMHS-PS program are similar in rigor to courses you would be taking as a pharmacy student, thus, doing well in the program can provide evidence for admissions committees that you can do well as a pharmacy student.
+There are two primary ways by which the MSMHS-COP program can assist you with gaining admission to pharmacy school.
+First, the courses you will be taking as a student in the MSMHS-COP program are similar in rigor to courses you would be taking as a pharmacy student, thus, doing well in the program can provide evidence for admissions committees that you can do well as a pharmacy student.
 This can be especially important to those who have lower than desired science GPA's, due primarily to early struggles during their academic careers.

-Second, the MSMHS-PS is a research oriented degree program.
+Second, the MSMHS-COP is a research oriented degree program.
 Mentored one on one by a faculty member, you will conduct pharmacy related research designed to provide an in-depth look at a specific subject.
 This research experience can prove invaluable during the pharmacy school admissions process as committee's typically look for candidates able to demonstrate an ability to make substantial contributions to the profession.